maarten-pennings/howto/ESPwebflash/readme.md

   - Visit the web flasher at [Espressif esptool-js](https://espressif.github.io/esptool-js/).
     See "USB_debug" for details.

-  - This time select the COM port
+  - This time select the COM port.

     ![Web flash access](webflash-2access.png)

 ### Flashing

-- Once the connection means is selected (see previous section)  press Connect in the browser connection control window.
+- Once the connection means is selected (see previous section) press Connect in the browser "wants to connect to a serial port" window.
 The browser page starts communicating with the ESP.
-For example we see it detects the ESP32-S3 (line 4).
+For example, we see it detects the ESP32-S3 (line 4).

   ![Web flash connected](webflash-3connected.png)